gabrielbarbosacandido/ebury-challenge/README.md

 - **dbt** (Data Build Tool):
   - `dbt_project.yml`: The configuration file for the dbt project, which defines project-specific settings such as data warehouse connections, materializations, and other configurations.
+  - `profiles.yml`: A configuration file for dbt profiles, which defines the database connection settings required to run dbt models.
   - **macros**:
     - `generate_schema_name.sql`: A SQL file containing custom macros used within dbt models.
 These macros assist in automating tasks, such as dynamically generating schema names.
   - **models**: